Table of Contents

 - Connect Supernote to your computer using a USB Type-C cable.

-- Drag the EPUB and PDF documents you wish to import to the Document folder in the Supernote disk.
+- Drag the EPUB and PDF documents you wish to import to the Document folder in the Supernote device.

 - Method 2: using cloud services